-The Headteacher has responsibility for over-seeing the day-to-day management of all aspects of the school's work, including provision for children with special educational needs.
+The Headteacher has responsibility for the day-to-day management of all aspects of the school's work, including provision for children with special educational needs.
 The Headteacher will keep the Governing Body fully informed on Special Educational Needs issues.
-The Headteacher will work closely with the Inclusion Manager and the Governor with responsibility for SEND.
+The Headteacher will work closely with the SENDCo and the Governor with responsibility for SEND.